Pee Dee Area Council: Santee Lodge

 Santee was the first lodge to conduct an OA member's only week of summer camp.
 The tradition began about 1958 when Arrowmen were encouraged to attend the last week of camp to present a special parent's night program.
 In the 1960s, original scripts were written as the parent's night program evolved into a full-scale production.
 Since 1969, only OA members have attended the last week of summer camp with the lodge offering a special program of merit badge sessions and activities.
 It is at this time that most Ordeal candidates are inducted into the Order.
 The annual Pageant is presented on Friday night, which also kicks off the Summer Fellowship during which more members are inducted, and officers of the lodge are chosen for the coming year.
 Over the past seventy years, Santee Lodge 116 has become an active, viable part of the Pee Dee Area Council.
 Many former youth members of the lodge are still involved in Scouting as Volunteer Leaders.
 Several members have become professional Scouters and one cannot enter a city, town or community without finding someone that has been touched by the Lodge.
 Many members have gone on to become Section Officers and serve with distinction.
 Jody Clark became the first Santee Lodge member to become a national figure as he was elected Southeast Region Chief.
 Both he and Mac McLean have been honored with the Distinguished Service Award, the National Order of the Arrow's highest honor.
 Former Lodge Adviser David Surrett also holds the DSA from prior service as Section SE-5 Chief, NOAC and NLS Staff member and Region OA Committee member.
 Members account for about 85% of all Eagle Scouts from the Pee Dee Area Council.
 Many of the adult members have been awarded the Wood Badge, District Award of Merit and the Silver Beaver.

 At the BSA's National Meeting in 1995, Santee Lodge was honored as recipient of the E. Urner Goodman Camping Award, one of only eight presented nationally.

 For the past several years, Santee Lodge has been honored as a National Quality Lodge.
 In 2005, Santee Lodge was one of only two lodges in the Southern Region chosen to receive the National Service Award, an award given on the basis of significant service to the home council.

-Endowed with this tradition, Santee Lodge is not afraid of initiating new ideas.
-With its rich memories of the past and vision of the future, Santee Lodge 116 stands ready to play a continuing important role in Scouting in the Pee Dee Area Council.